chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/Cortex/CORTEXM_SysTick/readme.txt

 @par Example Description

-  This example shows how to use the default configuration of SysTick with a time base equal to 1 ms in order to insert a delay between Leds toggling.
+  This example shows how to use the default configuration of SysTick with a time base equal to 1 ms in order to insert a delay between LEDs toggling.
-  The system clock is set to 180 Mhz for STM32F42/43xxx devices, the SysTick is clocked by the AHB clock(HCLK).
+  The system clock is set to 180 MHz for STM32F42/43xxx devices, the SysTick is clocked by the AHB clock(HCLK).

   A "HAL_Delay" function is implemented based on the SysTick end-of-count event.